exosphere-project/exosphere/docs/adr/governance-model.md

 We continue with our [interim governance model](https://exosphere.app/docs/governance/), evolving over time in response to community needs.

+**Pros & Cons**

-- Good: No change to the way we currently operate
+- Pro: No change to the way we currently operate, which could minimize disruption and maintain continuity.
-- Bad: Not sure that the current model is sustainable in the long term
+- Mixed: The current model is flexible and adaptable, but it may not be sustainable in the long term as the project grows and evolves.
-- Bad: Current model will likely prevent some corporations from adopting, promoting, and contributing to Exosphere
+- Con: The lack of a formal governance model could deter some corporations from adopting, promoting, and contributing to Exosphere.

 ### 2. Apache Software Foundation (ASF) model